Appa (2016 film): Plot

-Dhayalan (Samuthirakani), Singaperumal (Thambi Ramaiah) and Nadunilayan (Namo Narayana) live in the same community in a town near Neyveli, Tamil Nadu.
+Dhayalan, Singaperumal and Nadunilayan live in the same community in a town near Neyveli, Tamil Nadu.
 They are expecting the arrival of their respective children and they all have different perspectives on child-rearing.
 Dhayalan makes his wife go for a traditional delivery at home, while Singaperumal instructs the doctor to perform a C-section on a scheduled date and time, for his child to have the best possible horoscope, pre-calculated based on the date and time of birth.
 All three of them have baby boys.
 Dhayalan names his son Vetriswaran, Singaperumal names his son Chakravarthy, and Nadunilayan names his son Mayilvaganam.

 Trouble brews at Dhayalan's home when he refuses to put his son at the age of two in a playschool.
 Dhayalan's wife wants their child to be sent to a specific play school since the other children in the neighbourhood are being enrolled there and are considered prestigious.
 Dhayalan's view is that the toddler needs to enjoy his childhood by playing and learning and joining a school at the age of 5.
 But after a heated argument, Dhayalan's wife attempts suicide for this and he agrees against his conscience and enrols their son in the playschool.

 As the boys grow, their fathers imbue different social aspects into their children.
 Dhayalan teaches his son to be friendly to society, trust people, enjoy every moment of life, and do good to the community.
 He teaches his son to follow a path of truth and integrity, considering human values above everything else.
 He also teaches his son how to behave friendly and talk socially with others.
-Singaperumal teaches his son not to trust anyone and focus only on academics, asks him to follow a timetable for everything and the goal is to achieve state topper in Class 10th and 12th exams, join a medical degree in a prestigious college and take up a master's medical degree in one of the United States's top medical colleges.
+Singaperumal teaches his son not to trust anyone and focus only on academics, asks him to follow a timetable for everything and the goal is to achieve state topper in Class 10th and 12th exams, join a medical degree in a prestigious college and take up a master's medical degree in one of the United States' top medical colleges.
 Nadunilayan teaches his son not to stand out on any particular aspect and to take a centrist position in everything.
 His ideology is to live a low-profile life because he understands if one is very good or very bad in any of the aspects, he attracts the attention of society.

 When Vetriswaran is in second grade, Dhayalan is furious with the teaching approach of this school, gets into an argument with the school management, and moves his son out of the private school to a government school.
-Dhayalan's wife is angered by this event and separates from him; she goes to her parent’s house and seeks divorce and custody of her son.
+Dhayalan's wife is angered by this event and separates from him; she goes to her parents' house and seeks divorce and custody of her son.
 However, her father rejects this idea and lets Dhayalan have custody of his son.